aleph2c/miros/docs/_sources/recipes.rst.txt

 Creating an Event
 ^^^^^^^^^^^^^^^^^
-An event is something that will be passed into your statechart, then it will be reacted to, then it will be removed from memory.
+An event is something that will be passed into your statechart, it will be reacted to, then removed from memory.

 .. code-block:: python
-  :emphasize-lines: 2
   :linenos:

     from miros.event import Event